dtuait/pwned-proxy/README.md

 mapped to the internal port `8000` so the application is reachable at the provided domain without specifying a port.

+If you need to temporarily enable Django's debug mode on Coolify, use `docker-compose-coolify-debug-enabled.yaml`.
+This override file sets `DJANGO_SETTINGS_MODULE` to a debug configuration so the underlying error is displayed instead of a generic 500 page.

 ### Using a custom domain

 When deploying on platforms like Coolify you may receive a unique domain via